PowerBiDevCamp/FabricUserApiDemo/Setup.md

 <img src="./images/Setup/media/image11.png"  style="width:75%" />

-Once you have determined the Id of the Fabric-enabled capacity you will use for testing, return to the project file named **AppSettings.cs** in Visual Studio and update the const named **PremiumCapacityId**.
+Once you have determined the capacity Id of the Fabric-enabled capacity you will use for testing, return to the project file named **AppSettings.cs** in Visual Studio and update the const named **PremiumCapacityId**.
 Save your changes to **AppSettings.cs**.